Where to Eat in Madrid: The Ultimate Guide

 Wondering where to eat in Madrid for a sit-down meal?
 You’ll want to keep an eye out for a restaurante.

 Whereas tapas bars get packed in the evening, a restaurant is a great option for lunch in Madrid.
 Local workers often stop by their favorite nearby spot for a menú del día, or daily lunch special, at midday.
-A few of our go-to spots are Badila, Bar Selva, and Casa Macareno.
+A few of our go-to spots are Badila (C. de San Pedro Mártir, 6), Bar Selva (Pl. de los Mostenses, 7), and Casa Macareno (C. de San Vicente Ferrer, 44).

 In general, restaurants in Madrid are where to go if you’re craving something heartier than tapas.
 Many restaurants specialize in a handful of specific traditional dishes: from arrocerías serving up the best paella in Madrid to family-run spots like La Bola that are known for their cocido madrileño.
-And despite Madrid being as landlocked as a city can possibly get, there are plenty of excellent seafood restaurants here, too!
+And despite Madrid being as landlocked as a city can possibly get, there are plenty of excellent seafood restaurants here, too, that will surprise you for their quality and freshness.

 Plate of cocido madrileño: blood sausage, chickpeas, cabbage, pork, potatoes